 Learn about postdoctoral fellow, faculty and staff positions at the Translational Hearing Center.

-Under general supervision in the Coffin Lab, provides a wide variety of moderately complex laboratory testing and technical lab support for a research facility.
-Requires knowledge of the processes/procedures in testing, documenting experiments, maintaining laboratory notebook, analyzing data, and reporting using complex statistical computer software.
+Under general supervision, provides a wide variety of moderately complex laboratory testing and technical lab support for a research facility.
+Requires knowledge of the processes/procedures in testing, documenting experiments, maintaining laboratory notebook, analyzing data, and reporting using complex statistical computer software such as GraphPad Prism.

 Creighton University in Omaha, NE is seeking to hire a Postdoctoral Research Fellow in the Translational Hearing Center in the Biomedical Sciences Department.